logicmonitor/chart-uploader/README.md

 # Chart Uploader

-This application is designed to upload a Helm chart or charts to a Helm repository and re-index the Helm repository
+This application is designed to upload a Helm chart or charts to a Helm repository and re-index the repository

 ## Usage